Tough Love (Jessie Ware album)

 Tough Love is the second studio album by British singer-songwriter Jessie Ware.
 It was released on 13 October 2014 in the United Kingdom and 24 October 2014 in the United States.

-The album was supported by the singles "Tough Love", "Say You Love Me", "You & I (Forever)" and "Champagne Kisses".
+Well-received, the album was widely praised for its sophisticated blend of pop and R&B, showcasing Ware's vocals, songwriting, and emotional depth, though some critics found it less stimulating or overly mainstream.
+Commercially, Tough Love peaked at number nine on the UK Albums Chart and was certified Gold by the British Phonographic Industry (BPI) for sales over 100,000 units.
+Internationally, it reached number six in Poland, where it was later certified double platinum, and entered the top 20 in Ireland.

+Tough Love was supported by four singles, including the tile track, which became Ware's first UK top 40 hit at number 34, and follow-up "Say You Love Me," which became her biggest hit, peaking at number 22.
+In further promotion of the album, Ware embarked on the Tough Love World Tour, her third concert tour, from September to October 2014.

 Background

 At the beginning of 2014, Ware returned to the studio to write her second album.
 Ed Sheeran confirmed in an interview with Daily Star that they had written a song together for the new album.
 (The song, "Say You Love Me", was released on 13 August 2014.)
 "Tough Love" is the first single to be taken from the new album, airing for the first time on BBC Radio 1 as "Hottest Record" during the Zane Lowe's show and slated for a UK release on 3 August 2014.
 "Tough Love" was compared to "Prince at his minimalist '80s best" by Pitchfork, who interviewed Ware prior to the release.
 "Tough Love" is produced together with BenZel, the production duo composed of London post-bass producer Two Inch Punch and mega-producer Benny Blanco who Ware previously worked with on the single "If You Love Me"; Benzel are also executive producers of her new album.
 Kid Harpoon, Dave Okumu, Julio Bashmore, Miguel, James Ford, Nineteen85, Sam Smith and Ed Sheeran also worked on the new album.